bitruss/cli-template/README.md

 default_ is the main program

 1.1 run default program with dev mode
-./CliAppTemplate --mode=dev
-or
-go run . --mode=dev
+./CliAppTemplate --mode=dev or  go run . --mode=dev

-1.2 run default program with production mode ./CliAppTemplate
+1.2 run default program with production mode ./CliAppTemplate or  go run . --mode=pro

-or
-./CliAppTemplate --mode=pro
-or
-go run .
-or
-go run . --mode=pro
+1.3 if you want to see the config details go run . --conf=show

 2."config" application: